iamvvibhuti/GAMADV-XTD3-Syntax/README.md

   - Reports
   - Email Settings

-How to Use
+**How to Use**

-1. Clone or download this repository.
+To clone or download this repository.

-2. Use the JSON file to integrate into automation scripts or quick reference tools.
+Integrate the JSON file into automation scripts for easy reference or use in automation tools.
-3. Feel free to contribute by adding more advanced commands or examples!

-Contribution

-Pull requests are welcome!
-If you have improvements or additional commands, submit a PR.
+Commands can be made more advanced and examples added, so feel free to contribute.